-Visas can be a pain – not only can their costs really add up in some regions (Africa or parts of Asia), but you can end up stranded for days waiting for them (normally over weekends) and even have to back-track if your planning is off or your visa is wrong/expired.
-However, in most times on the tourist circuit, visas can be effortlessly hassle free, being not required, or just a simple free stamp at the border.
+Visas can be a pain – not only can their costs really add up in some regions (Africa or parts of Asia), but you can end up stranded for days waiting for them.
+You may even have to back-track if your planning is off or your visa is wrong/expired.
+However, for most Westerners, visas can be hassle free either not required at all, or a simple free stamp at the border.

 All this information is based roughly on experiences of an EU or North American passport holder.
 Australians, Kiwis, Israelis, Japanese and Koreans will run into slightly more problems and costs.
-South Africans and other similar nationalities will run into a load of problems.
+South Africans, Indians, Chinese and other similar nationalities will run into a load of problems.

 Generally, do yourself a favour and don’t put down ‘photographer’, ‘journalist’, ‘author’ or anything similar on a visa application.